 Rural Neighborhood Conservation Areas Henderson, NV

-Additionally, Rural Neighborhood Preservation areas mainly have custom homes build on the lots.
+Additionally, Rural Neighborhood Preservation zones mainly have custom homes build on the lots.
 Wide roads with dirt sidewalks and reduced lighting give the feel of true country living while being only a mile or two away from city amenities.
 These are the neighborhoods where anything goes.

 Las Vegas is the land of Master-Planned Communities.
 Master-planned communities are the land of CCR’s.
 Most CCR’s are extremely liveable for most people.
 However, there are people with hobbies that are restricted in a master plan.
 Rural estates and horse zoned property is also the place for people who want no CCR’s.